|The New Year will ring in new compliance reporting responsibilities for employers under the Affordable Care Act (ACA).|

 |This is not tax or legal advice.
 An employer should seek the expert assistance of its own legal or tax adviser.|

-The Kemper Benefits Gap insurance plan is not “minimum essential coverage” under the federal Affordable Care Act.
+The Kemper Health Gap insurance plan is not “minimum essential coverage” under the federal Affordable Care Act.
 Lack of “minimum essential coverage” may result in a tax penalty.

 Neither Reserve National Insurance Company, FSL, nor their agents, representatives, associates or employees render legal or tax advice.
 The employer should seek the expert assistance of its own legal or tax adviser.